 Meeting the job market demand

 The demand for project managers is high, there’s no doubt about that.
-The Project Management Institute expects to see 22 million new project management job openings through 2027.
+The Project Management Institute expects to see 22 million new project management job openings through to 2027.

 This means there’s massive opportunity here for someone to step into a construction management role and reap the benefits of this skills gap.